Dr-B-Mondal-s-class/compiler-design-laboratory-1-tusharjain0022/README.md

         Other Characters: 14
         ```

-    2. Problem 7.2: WAP to count no. of lexemes in the given input file.
+    2. Problem 7.2: WAP to count no. of lexemes in the given input file.<br>
        Date - 17/09/2021<br>
        Source Code - [link](./Lab%207/count_lexemes_from_file/count_lexemes_from_file.l) <br>
        Input (text file) - [link](./Lab%207/count_lexemes_from_file/input.txt) <br>